awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.SSL.md

      --options 'OptionName=SSL,Port=2484,VpcSecurityGroupMemberships="sg-68184619",OptionSettings=[{Name=SQLNET.SSL_VERSION,Value=1.0}]'
    ```

-1. Create a new Oracle DB instance and associate the option group with it, or modify an Oracle DB instance to associate the option group with it\.
+1. Create a new RDS for Oracle DB instance and associate the option group with it, or modify an RDS for Oracle DB instance to associate the option group with it\.

-   For information about creating a DB instance, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.
+   For information about creating an DB instance, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.

-   For information about modifying a DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.
+   For information about modifying an DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

-## Configuring SQL\*Plus to use SSL with an Oracle DB instance<a name="Appendix.Oracle.Options.SSL.ClientConfiguration"></a>
+## Configuring SQL\*Plus to use SSL with an RDS for Oracle DB instance<a name="Appendix.Oracle.Options.SSL.ClientConfiguration"></a>

-You must configure SQL\*Plus before connecting to an Oracle DB instance that uses the Oracle SSL option\.
+You must configure SQL\*Plus before connecting to an RDS for Oracle DB instance that uses the Oracle SSL option\.

 **Note**
 To allow access to the DB instance from the appropriate clients, ensure that your security groups are configured correctly\.
 For more information, see [Controlling access with security groups](Overview.RDSSecurityGroups.md)\.
 Also, these instructions are for SQL\*Plus and other clients that directly use an Oracle home\.
 For JDBC connections, see [Setting up an SSL connection over JDBC](#Appendix.Oracle.Options.SSL.JDBC)\.

-**To configure SQL\*Plus to use SSL to connect to an Oracle DB instance**
+**To configure SQL\*Plus to use SSL to connect to an RDS for Oracle DB instance**

 1. Set the `ORACLE_HOME` environment variable to the location of your Oracle home directory\.